 Action Item 243 Transit collaboration Continue to strengthen partnerships between the City of Austin, Capital Metro, other area public transportation providers, school districts, and other governmental entities.
 Action Item 244 Capital Metro collaboration Coordinate with Capital Metro on the implementation of the Project Connect Long Term Vision Plan.
-Action Item 245 Right of way preservation Partner with our regional transportation partner jurisdictions to incrementally preserve and accurate way.
+Action Item 245 Right of way preservation Partner with our regional transportation partners and jurisdictions to incrementally preserve and acquire right of way.
 Action Item 246 Interregional transportation service Support the development of dedicated pathways for interregional transit service.
-Action Item 247 Interregional transportation terminals interregional transit service.
-Partner with private and public mass transportation providers to identify locations of shared interregional terminals integrated with the Transit Priority Network.
+Action Item 247 Interregional transportation terminals Partner with private and public mass transportation providers to identify locations of shared interregional terminals integrated with the Transit Priority Network.
 Action Item 248 Private development incentives Incentivize the development community to implement mobility enhancement projects and programs, beyond any existing requirements.
-Action Item249 Private "digonce" incentives Explore ways to incentivize private sector collaboration to minimize disruptions in the right of way.
-Action Item 250 Internal "digonce" opportunities Continue to identify ""digonce"" opportunities that capital renewal projects including street n and rehabilitation, sidewalk repair, drainage, a of wet and dry utilities are coordinated where minimize disruptions to the transportation net reduce costs.
+Action Item 249 Private "dig once" incentives Explore ways to incentivize private sector collaboration to minimize disruptions in the right of way.
+Action Item 250 Internal "dig once" opportunities Continue to identify ""dig once"" opportunities to ensure that capital renewal projects including street maintenance and rehabilitation, sidewalk repair, drainage, and renewal of wet and dry utilities are coordinated where possible to minimize disruptions to the transportation network and reduce costs.
 Action Item 251 Co-location of services Locate public-facing support services together in a facility or on the same site and prioritize connectivity to these locations via all multimodal systems and priority networks.
-Action Item252 Scaling up NeighborhoodPartnering Program Review the Neighborhood Partnering Program, and similar community-led partnering programs, and the types of mobility projects granted to maximize the use of these programs as tools to achieve mobility goals.
-Action Item 253 Signal cabinet art criteria Establish criteria for creating public art on operational mobility infrastructure, like trafficsignal cabinets.
+Action Item 252 Scaling up Neighborhood Partnering Program Review the Neighborhood Partnering Program, and similar community-led partnering programs, and the types of mobility projects granted to maximize the use of these programs as tools to achieve mobility goals.
+Action Item 253 Signal cabinet art criteria Establish criteria for creating public art on operational mobility infrastructure, like traffic signal cabinets.
 Action Item 254 Inter-local agreements Create inter-local agreements with agencies and organizations to share transportation management technology, infrastructure and staff, and develop mutually agreed upon operating objectives.
-Financial Strategies Action Item Description Action Item 255 Project implementation plans Develop an implementation plan similar to the S Texas process, which includes a long-range unfu mid-range unfunded plan, and a 5-year funded p roadway capacity projects.
+Financial Strategies Action Item Description Action Item 255 Project implementation plans Develop an implementation plan similar to the State of Texas process, which includes a long-range unfunded plan, mid-range unfunded plan, and a 5-year funded plan for roadway capacity projects.
 Action Item 256 Private sector investment in transportation Conduct a comprehensive inventory of existing City of Austin development fees, requirements, and policies that require private sector investments in transportation infrastructure and analyze whether existing tools balance public and private investment and/or are supporting desired development patterns.
 Action Item 257 Budget alignment Regularly evaluate budgets for alignment with desired outcomes as defined by the Strategic Direction, this plan, and other related City-adopted plans.